 - (1) For the purpose of calculating the issue and redemption prices of shares, the market value of the assets held by the sub-fund less loans and other liabilities (net asset value) shall be determined and divided by the number of shares issued (share value).
 Should different share classes be established for the sub-fund pursuant to § 18(2), the share value, as well as the issue and redemption prices, shall be calculated separately for each share class.
-Assets shall be valued pursuant to §§ 168 and 169 KAGB and the Capital Investment Accounting and Valuation Ordinance [Kapitalanlage-Rechnungslegungs- und Bewertungsverordnung KARBV]. - (2) The issue price equals the value of a share in the sub-fund, plus (if applicable) a front-end load to be specified in paragraph 4 pursuant to § 165(2)(8) KAGB. - (3) The redemption price corresponds to the share value in the sub-fund pursuant to § 165(2) no. 8 KAGB.
+Assets shall be valued pursuant to §§ 168 and 169 KAGB and the Capital Investment Accounting and Valuation Ordinance [Kapitalanlage-Rechnungslegungs- und Bewertungsverordnung KARBV]. - (2) The issue price equals the value of a share in the sub-fund, plus (if applicable) a frontend load to be specified in paragraph 4 pursuant to § 165(2)(8) KAGB. - (3) The redemption price corresponds to the share value in the sub-fund pursuant to § 165(2) no. 8 KAGB.
 No redemption fee is charged. - (4) The front-end load amounts to 5.00% of the share value.
 The Company may charge a reduced front-end load, or not charge one at all, for the sub-fund or one or more share classes.
-The Company shall specify the front-end load for each share class in the Sales Prospectus and the annual and semi-annual reports. - (5) The settlement date for share calls and redemption orders shall be no later than the value determination date following receipt of the share call or redemption order. - (6) The issue and redemption prices shall be determined on each trading day.
-The Company and Depositary may refrain from calculating the value on statutory public holidays which are trading days or on 24 or 31 December of each year; this is explained in more detail in the Sales Prospectus.
+The Company shall specify the front-end load for each share class in the Sales Prospectus and the annual and semi-annual reports. - (5) The settlement date for share acquisition and redemption orders shall be no later than the value determination date following receipt of the share acquisition or redemption order. - (6) The net asset value, the share value and the issue and redemption prices are calculated for each working day with the exception of Saturday, public holidays at the registered office of the Company and 24 and 31 December ("valuation days"); further details are provided in the Sales Prospectus.